 Easy Come Easy Golf doesn’t have the depth of PGA2K or realistic graphics like MLB the Show.
 What it lacks in those departments, it makes up for with gameplay as the game is a blast to play solo or online.
 While you can’t purchase a physical copy of this Clap Hanz port, it’s available to download directly from the Nintendo Store.

-- Fight via simple motion and button controls
+- Easy-to-master hand motion and button press controls

-There has been no shortage of boxing titles released for Nintendo consoles, but none are quite like ARMS.
+There has been no shortage of boxing titles released for Nintendo consoles, but none are quite like emARMS/em.

 It’s another hybrid sports game, although this one was designed by Nintendo specifically for the Switch, so it’s not your typical boxing game.